Does the concept of a fear-free veterinary visit sound too good to be true?’ Does the word “vet” cause your dog to cower and tremble?

 For a Fear Free Practice Certification, more than 50% +1, full-time veterinarians, 25% of staff, and 100% of the leadership, must be certified in Fear Free techniques.

 The certification course is taught through eight online modules.
 Each has a test at the end, which must be passed with a score of 80% or better.
-Certification is valid for one year and continuing education courses must be completed for maintain active certification.
+Certification is valid for one year and continuing education courses must be completed to maintain active certification.

 A Fear Free visit reduces the emotional anxiety the dog has when visiting the vet’s office.
-It also allows more accurate measurement of heart rate and respiratory rate, which can be elevated when your dog is scared.
+It also allows a more accurate measurement of heart rate and respiratory rate, which can be elevated when your dog is scared.